Pew Research: Latin America’s middle class grows, but in some regions more than others

 12. As manufacturing becomes more automated, requiring fewer workers, we see The Emerging Professional, Scientific, and Technical Sector.

-13. Nanotechnology just keeps getting more amazing.
-"The latest invention from Stanford University’s Department of Electrical Engineering sounds like something a superhero would have.
+13. Nanotechnology just keeps getting more impressive.
+"The latest invention from Stanford University's Department of Electrical Engineering sounds like something a superhero would have.
 A self-repairing plastic-metal material has been developed by a team of professors, researchers and graduate students."
 New Self-Repairing Material Invented at Stanford

 15. Speaking of 3D-Printing, how big a deal is it?
 "Chris Anderson has exited one of the top jobs in publishing - Editor-in-Chief of Wired magazine - to pursue the life of an entrepreneur, making a big bet that 3D printers represent a massive new phase of the industrial revolution."
 Chris Anderson: Why I left Wired - 3D Printing Will Be Bigger Than The Web